-Step 2 Check the checkbox of the icons to select different detection types: motion detection
+Step 2 Check the checkbox of the icons to select different detection types: motion detection (), vehicle detection (), face detection () and human body detection ().

-Step 3 You can select the historical analysis () or the real-time analysis () to obtain the results.
+Step 3 You can select the historical analysis ( ) or the real-time analysis ( ) t obtain the results.